DISC Assessment and Personality Test (2023 Guide)

 - How to Read a DISC Assessment

 The DISC assessment is a behavioral test used to understand employees.

 It is similar to a personality test but assesses how you act rather than how you think.

-Separating test-takers into four distinct groups based on their motivations, stressors, behaviors and how they deal with conflict, a DISC assessment can help improve communication and teamwork.
+Separating test-takers into four DISC personality types based on their motivations, stressors, behaviors and how they deal with conflict, a DISC assessment can help improve communication and teamwork.

-DISC is an acronym for the four behavioral types that a person can be described as having.
+The DISC Assessment acronym stands for the four behavioral types that can be used to describe a person.

-The test itself is a judgment-free way for employers and colleagues to learn more about how everyone prefers to work, communicate and be motivated.
+The DISC Personality Test itself is a judgment-free way for employers and colleagues to learn more about how everyone prefers to work, communicate and be motivated.